 The Adviser pays FMR UK, FMR H.K., and FMR Japan for providing sub-advisory services.
+The Adviser pays FIA for providing sub-advisory services, and FIA in turn pays FIA(UK).
+FIA in turn pays FIJ for providing sub-advisory services.

-The basis for the Board of Trustees approving the management contract and sub-advisory agreements for each fund is available in each fund's annual report for the fiscal period ended April 30, 2020.
+The basis for the Board of Trustees approving the management contract and sub-advisory agreements for each fund is available in each fund's semi-annual report for the fiscal period ended April 30, 2020.